Choosing Legal Guardians for Our Baby

 We’re extremely happy with who we picked and we were even more elated that they accepted (whew!).
 Should they have not, we would’ve not had any hard feelings – being a guardian is a big responsibility.
 We didn’t want them to feel pressured into saying yes.

-By the way, we’re not experts, so please talk this over as a couple and consult a legal professional to make sure you get the proper documents created.
+By the way, we’re not experts, so please talk this over as a couple.
+Depending on how detailed you want to go, consulting a legal professional to make sure you get the proper documents created.

 Next Steps – Life Insurance